Ashi-Jain/EduTrackRegistrationSystem/README.md

 ## Project Overview
 The EduTrack Registration System is a Java-based application that is designed to manage course registration, student records, professor assignments, and administrative tasks for a university setting.
 The system allows students to register for courses, professors to manage their courses, and administrators to oversee and manage the entire system.
 It is a command line interface and it utilises popular OOPs concepts.

+It introduces new features such as generic feedback handling, extended user role management via inheritance, and robust exception handling.
+These enhancements are implemented while maintaining the core functionality of the original system.

 ## Files Overview

 ### Main.java